 What does it take to be a CEO in the UK?

 If you have aspirations of business leadership, you will require a considerable amount of intelligence, focus, determination and flair for business.
 You will need to learn how to be a CEO and what steps to take to get there.
 The career pyramid gets very narrow at the top, and this means there will be no shortage of suitable candidates with management skills interested in any CEO vacancy.
-Typically, a great chief executives has an educational background, wide and varied experience in business, and a proven track record of success.
+Typically, a great chief executive has an educational background, wide and varied experience in business, and a proven track record of success.
 As such, CEOs are typically older professionals - individuals who have acquired knowledge, wisdom and sound judgement over time, and often great chief executives work their way up through career progression.
 In terms of personal qualities, CEOs need to be clear communicators who are capable of both giving direction and accepting expert opinion.
-They must be energetic, calm under pressure and ever-objective, while having the creative ideas needed to give the business an advantage over its competitors.
+They must be energetic, calm under pressure and ever-objective, whilst having the creative ideas needed to give the business an advantage over its competitors.

 What does the typical CEO look like?

 Anyone with the requisite skills and experience has the opportunity to become a great chief executive, although it appears some candidates may have an advantage over others.
-Latest research from our FTSE 100 CEO Tracker has revealed a series of trends relating to career direction, age, gender, education, nationality and professional background.
+Latest research from our UK FTSE 100 CEO Tracker has revealed a series of trends relating to career direction, age, gender, education, nationality and professional background.
 There has been an increasing trend for CEOs to be promoted from within the organisation, showing the importance of knowledge and exposure to the specific industry.

 While the profile of a FTSE 100 CEO may not represent all executive-level appointments, these individuals characterise the best of the best.

 What are your chances of being selected?